mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ![DLM Excel-Addin get data overview](/dotstatsuite-documentation/images/dlm-excel-addin-13.png)

-**Change selection**
+---

+### Change selection
 Clicking on "Change selection" will bring you back to Step 1 where you can modify your previous choices.
-Applying new options all the way through "Step 2" and "Get data" will generate a new Ecxel table with your new choices, and thus replacing the previous ones.
+Applying new options all the way through "Step 2" and "Get data" will generate a new Excel table with the new choices, and thus replacing the previous ones.

 ![DLM Excel-Addin get data overview](/dotstatsuite-documentation/images/dlm-excel-addin-14.png)

 ---

 ### Save to database
-Based on your access rights and permisisons over the sourced data, edited data can be saved back to the sourced database.
-The DLM Excel-Addin checks if you are allowed to submit data for the given dataflow and disable the "Save to database" buttons if you have not the required access rights.
+Based on your access rights and permisisons over the sourced data, **edited data can be saved back** to the sourced database.
+The DLM Excel-Addin checks if you are allowed to submit data for the given dataflow and disable the "Save to database" buttons if you do not have the required access rights.

 You can select a range of edited data and request for saving back only the selection by clikcing on **"Selected data"**, or request for saving all changes made on the entire sheet/dataflow by clicking on **"Entire table"**.
 When requesting to save back edited data to Database, a pop-up **"Login"** window requests you to provide your credentials in order to check your access rights.

 ![DLM Excel-Addin get data overview](/dotstatsuite-documentation/images/dlm-excel-addin-15.png)

-The new data are then submitted and a pop-up notification message will confirm the number of edited/saved observation(s).
+The new data are then submitted and a pop-up notification message confirms the number of edited/saved observation(s).

 ![DLM Excel-Addin get data overview](/dotstatsuite-documentation/images/dlm-excel-addin-16.png)